 Hidden Falls Crosby Farm Master Plan

 The master plan for Hidden Falls Crosby Farm Regional Park will guide park improvements, natural resources management, and make recommendations for changes within or adjacent to the park.
 The park does not have a recent master plan, and per the Metropolitan Council, a plan must be approved and adopted for every regional park in the seven county metropolitan area.
 See the Metropolitan Council's website for more details.
-City Parks and Recreation will be asking for input and feedback on this plan throughout fall 2018, and the written report will be completed between January and June 2019.
+City Parks and Recreation asked for input and feedback on this plan throughout fall 2018, and the written report was completed in June 2019.

-If you have any questions or concerns regarding this project, or if you would like to be involved on the master plan advisory committee (two meetings were held in fall 2018), please contact the project manager listed above to the right side of this page.
+If you have any questions or concerns regarding this project, please contact the project manager listed above to the right side of this page.

-Download our postcard flyer to share information with others about this project, and encourage people to take the survey.
-This postcard was mailed to neighbors of the park in late September 2018.
+A postcard was mailed to neighbors of the park in late September 2018, you may download the postcard flyer.
 The survey on this flyer is now closed.